aws/aws-cdk-rfcs/text/stateful-resources-one-pager.md

 > See [s3: toggling off auto_delete_objects for Bucket empties the bucket](https://github.com/aws/aws-cdk/issues/16603)

-Since every [`CustomResource`] eventually instantiates a `CfnResource`, changing this API will also enforce that every custom resource is marked, which is the desired behavior.
+Since every [CustomResource] eventually instantiates a `CfnResource`, changing this API will also make sure custom resources are marked appropriately.

 In addition, enforcing this on the API level will also be beneficial for third-party constructs that might be extending from `CfnResource`.